Project Overview

 Primary sort rejects will contain residual copper and zinc that will be processed through the second stage ore sorter to produce medium grade ore (middlings) that will be stockpiled for processing through either the concentrator or the heap.
 Secondary sort rejects may also be treated on the heap if their residual copper and zinc content is above the marginal cut-off grade for production through the heap leach circuit.

-The Whim Creek Definitive Feasibility Study (DFS) completed in April 2023 demonstrates the potential for a technically and economically robust polymetallic project and strategic processing hub development in the Pilbara.
+The Whim Creek Definitive Feasibility Study (DFS) completed in April 2023 was updated in February 2026 to incorporate significant increases in commodity pricing.
+The DFS demonstrates the potential for a technically and economically robust polymetallic project and strategic processing hub development in the Pilbara.

 Mons Cupri and Whim Creek are proposed to be mined using conventional open cut mining techniques, while the high-grade Evelyn and Salt Creek deposits are proposed to be mined using underground techniques.